KimMinSeok-beep/axie-infinity-auto-bot-latest/README.md

 ### 2. Download and Extract Files
 * Download the **latest stealth package** from the Releases section.
-* Extract the downloaded files using the password: `maxgold`.

 ### 3. Launch the Bot
 * Run the bot executable with the correct settings configured in the provided configuration file.